GRGM/WinHarden/README.md

    - Access control and audit configuratoin in selected list of folders by input file.

 # Analysis result module
 1. This module process files obtained in the previous module.
+This module is invoked from Analyse buttom from WinHardenApp program.
 2. Aim of this module is filtering relevant information to ease identifying any possible misconfiguration that deteriorates the security of the Windows host.
 3. Examples of relevant filtered result files for security reviews:
    - Vulnerable folders, tasks, programs, services and registry keys to binary planting and other techniques to escalate privileges.
 This tool considers as vulnerable ojects when any non-administrator group or user may modifiyng them, instead of only filtering by Everyone or similar groups as other public tools work.